Jonatan Christie | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 In May 2019, Christie claimed two titles in the Oceania tour, by winning the New Zealand and Australian Opens.[22][23]
 Christie then reached the finals of the Super 750 event, the Japan and French Opens.[24][25]
 The other results of Christie in 2019 was the semi-finalists in the Hong Kong Open; the quarter-finalists in the Korea, Indonesia, Fuzhou China Opens and the World Championships.
 His unsatisfactory results came from the China Open and the Asian Championships, where he was defeated in the first round.[26]
 He then qualified to World Tour Finals, but failed in the group stage.[27]
 He reached a career high of number four in the BWF World ranking on 6 August 2019.[28]

 Christie competed at the 2020 Summer Olympics in Tokyo, Japan.
 He topped the group G standings after beating Aram Mahmoud and Loh Kean Yew.[29]
-His pace was stopped in the round of 16 as he lost to Shi Yuqi of China in straight games.[30]
+He lost to Shi Yuqi of China in straight games and was knocked out at the Round of 16.[30]

 In 2009, he made a supporting cast appearance in badminton-themed film King.[38]
 The film, directed by Ari Sihasale and dedicated to the legendary Liem Swie King, also featured cameos by many notable badminton players such as King himself, Hariyanto Arbi, Hastomo Arbi, Ellen Angelina, Ivana Lie, Rosiana Tendean, Maria Kristin Yulianti, Fransisca Ratnasari, and in their youth, Kevin Sanjaya Sukamuljo, Rafiddias Akhdan Nugroho, Cisita Joity Jansen, Uswatun Khasanah, and Intan Dwi Jayanti.